How to Use Async and Multithread

 Async and multithreading both aim to enhance program performance by optimizing resource utilization.
 However, async allows operations to proceed without blocking the main thread, while multithreading divides tasks among multiple threads for concurrent execution.

-IronBarcode supports asynchronous barcode reading using the `ReadAsync` and `ReadPdfAsync` methods.
-These methods enable reading barcodes from images and PDFs without blocking the main thread.
+Asynchronous barcode reading can be implemented using methods like `ReadAsync` and `ReadPdfAsync` which enable reading barcodes from images and PDFs without blocking the main thread.
+These methods are part of the IronBarcode library.

 What are the benefits of using asynchronous operations?